 In September 2010, we announced the initiation of a separate investigator-sponsored, randomized phase 2 clinical trial evaluating OGX-427 when administered as a monotherapy to patients with CRPC.
-The randomized, controlled phase 2 trial will enroll up to 72 patients who have minimally symptomatic or asymptomatic advanced prostate cancer and who have not yet received chemotherapy, and is designed to determine the potential benefit of OGX-427 by evaluating the number of patients who are without disease progression at 12 weeks post-trial treatment with or without OGX-427.
+The randomized, controlled phase 2 trial will enroll up to 72 patients who have minimally symptomatic or asymptomatic advanced prostate cancer and who have not yet received chemotherapy.
+It is designed to determine the potential benefit of OGX-427 by evaluating the number of patients who are without disease progression at 12 weeks post-trial treatment with or without OGX-427.
 This phase 2 trial will also measure the direct effect of OGX-427 on PSA levels, time to progression by PSA or measurable disease, numbers of CTCs and other relevant secondary endpoints.
+An abstract reporting preliminary clinical results from this trial has been submitted to the ASCO 2012 Genitourinary Cancers Symposium to be held in February.

-We expect to initiate a phase 2 clinical trial of OGX-427 in patients with metastatic bladder cancer in the second half of 2011.
-The proposed trial design is a three-arm, randomized phase 2 in combination with gemcitabine and cisplatin in the first-line metastatic setting.
+We initiated a phase 2 clinical trial of OGX-427 in patients with metastatic bladder cancer in the fourth quarter of 2011.
+The trial design is a three-arm, randomized phase 2 in combination with gencitabine and cisplatin in the first-line metastatic setting.
 Each arm would enroll approximately 60 patients and the trial would be initiated in sites throughout the United States, Canada and Europe.
-This trial will complement the phase 2 clinical trial in prostate cancer, and phase 1 clinical trial in superficial bladder cancer.
+This trial will complement the phase 2 clinical trial in prostate cancer, and phase 1 clinical trial in patients with superficial or muscle-invasive bladder cancer.
+The trial will be conducted as an event-driven trial such that the final analysis will have 80% power to show a critical hazard ratio of approximately 0.66 to 0.71.
+This type of Phase 2 trial will allow us to better predict the potential size of and success for a Phase 3 trial where a survival benefit will be the primary endpoint.